Logitech launches compact wireless gaming keyboard with 16.8 million colors

 With all the vital keys for gaming, the Logitech G915 TKL fits into smaller gaming spaces and can be easily carried to LAN events or a friend’s house.
 It also features a space to store the Lightspeed Wireless dongle on the back of the keyboard.
 Without the number pad, you get extra space to bring your mouse closer to your keyboard, bring your hands closer together and your body more centered for improved comfort and fit, an important aspect for many gamers.

-The keyboard lets you play for up to 135 days of non-stop wireless gaming with lighting turned off (assuming eight hours of play per day).
+The keyboard lets you play for up to 135 days of nonstop wireless gaming with lighting turned off (assuming 8 hours of play per day).
 With Lightsync, you can personalize with 16.8 million colors through the Logitech G HUB Advanced Gaming Software.
-With RGB colorwave enabled, gamers can play for 40 hours, non-stop on a single charge.
+With RGB colorwave enabled, gamers can play for 40 hours nonstop on a single charge.

-The G915 TKL mechanical gaming keyboards feature Logitech G’s high-performance, low-profile GL mechanical key switches that are half the height of standard mechanical key switches for 25 percent faster actuation (versus 2.0mm actuation in standard switches) and a more comfortable typing experience.
+The G915 TKL mechanical gaming keyboards feature Logitech G’s high-performance, low-profile GL mechanical key switches that are half the height of standard mechanical key switches for 25% faster actuation (versus 2.0mm actuation in standard switches) and a more comfortable typing experience, according to the company.

-You can have your choice of GL Linear, GL Tactile, or GL Clicky switches.
+You have your choice of GL Linear, GL Tactile, or GL Clicky switches.
 The linear version provides a smooth keystroke, while the tactile version gives discernible actuation for gamers who prefer direct feedback.
 The clicky version offers an audible typing experience with tactile feedback, so you can annoy roommates proudly.

 Pricing and availability